1st – Employee Appreciation Day

 - Its original meaning is to explore old writing tools and appreciation for them.
 Today makes a good day to explore two types of possible events in your business.
 A drawing class, drawing with pencils, having your roleplayers draw their characters.
 Use today as a possible think tank for dungeon masters to explore possible dungeons, traps, or campaign ideas.
 You can also explore deeper into the art and host a large paint-and-take for your wear gaming miniatures.
 Lastly, look at hosting an art show from your community.

 - Celebrating a day dedicated to crayons and the impact of their importance to art and creativity.
 Introduced in 1903 by Binny & Smith as a cheaper alternative to expensive art supplies to now, where 12 million crayons are produced daily.
 If you sell crayons, this is a great day to feature them.
 If not, it’s still a great day to bring some in and host an event.
 Here is a link to Crayola with some free print-at-home sheets. [https://www.crayola.com/featured/free-coloring-pages/]

 31st – World Backup Day

-While this isn’t a day to market or brand with.
-It is a great day to actually back up your sales data.
+- While this isn’t a day-to-market or brand, t is a great day to actually back up your sales data.
 Depending on when you file your taxes, your accountant or bookkeeper will very much love you if you keep a backup of your records in case of a hard drive failure.
 While cloud storage is all the rage and mostly secure, most of them are behind a paywall.
-Physical hard drive prices are very inexpensive and I recommend keeping a back up in a cloud service and an additional backup on an expensive hard drive, just in case.
-Talk to your legal council for advice on what specifically you should keep beyond basic accounting transactions.
+Physical hard drive prices are very inexpensive and I recommend keeping a backup in a cloud service and an additional backup on an expensive hard drive, just in case.
+Talk to your legal counsel for advice on what specifically you should keep beyond basic accounting transactions.